edespino/cloudberry-site/docs/sql-stmts/drop-domain.md

 ## Compatibility

-This command conforms to the SQL standard, except for the `IF EXISTS` option, which is a Cloudberry Database extension.
+This command conforms to the SQL standard, except for the `IF EXISTS` option, which is a Apache Cloudberry extension.

 ## See also